AndrewKosterMAC/CharacterViewer/README.md

 - Android resources API, to avoid hardcoding margin and padding sizes in the layouts.

-- WebView, to re-use existing HTML documents inside the Android app instead of remaking them from scratch.# CharacterViewer
+- WebView, to re-use existing HTML documents inside the Android app instead of remaking them from scratch.